-Data Protection-as-a-service: You already understand the benefits of SaaS since you signed up for Office 365.
+Data protection-as-a-service: You already understand the benefits of SaaS since you signed up for Microsoft 365.
 Choosing a solution that offers SaaS data protection similarly helps you save on IT Capex costs and frees up your team from the grunt work of standing up backup infrastructure, buying and maintaining storage, and administering patches.

 Isolation from Azure: Hedging your choice of cloud is never a bad idea and the ideal data protection solution of your choice should be able to offer you a storage infrastructure other than Microsoft Azure.
-For instance, Druva can help maintain a true, isolated backup of your data primary Office 365 data, on AWS Cloud.
+For instance, Druva can help maintain a true, isolated backup of your primary Microsoft 365 data on AWS Cloud.